SekerDAO/Usul/README.md

 These are external zodiac modifiers registered with the proposal module that allow DAOs to choose and change the voting strategy they wish to use.
 A DAO may start with linear weighted voting and then swap to quadratic voting or any other strategy they would like to use.
 This includes non-token based voting using the membership voting contracts in conjunction with a system like PoH or BrightID.

-### Linear Voting ERC20 delegation
+### (OpenZepplin) Linear Voting ERC20 delegation

 This strategy is similar to Compound or Gitcoin.
-It uses token weighted voting only with one-to-one weights based on token ownership.
+It's inspired by the redesign of Governor Bravo by OpenZepplin uses token weighted voting only with one-to-one weights based on token ownership.

-If a delegate has a vote on an active proposal, no delegators will be able to undelegate until the proposal time-box has passed or the proposal has been canceled.
+Membership versions are supplied to gate voters similar to Moloch.

-### Linear Voting + Membership
+### (Compound) Governor Bravo Linear Voting Delegation

-This strategy adds a membership gate to the token weighted voting, similar to a moloch DAO.
+This strategy is a 1-1 functionally complete Governor Bravo from Compound.
+There are a few design choices that we make that separate this strategy from Governor Bravo like storing transaction hashes rather than transaction data directly on the proposal when initialized.

+Membership versions are supplied to gate voters similar to Moloch.

 ### Quadratic Voting + Membership